software-tools-books/js4ds/_en/promises.md

 ### A Synchronous or Asynchronous?

 Which of these functions would you expect to be asynchronous?
 How can you tell?
 Does it matter?
 And, if so, what is a good strategy to find out for sure if a function is asynchronous?

-1. `findNearestTown(coords)`: given a set of coordinates (`coords`) in Brazil, looks up and returns the name of the the nearest settlement with an estimated population greater than 5000.
+1. `findNearestTown(coords)`: given a set of coordinates (`coords`) in Brazil, looks up and returns the name of the nearest settlement with an estimated population greater than 5000.
-   Throws an error if `coords` fall outside Brazil.
+   The function throws an error if `coords` fall outside Brazil.
 2. `calculateSphereVolume(r)`: calculates and returns the volume of a sphere with radius `r`.
 3. `calculateRoute(A,B)`: returns all possible routes by air between airports `A` and `B`, including direct routes and those with no more than 2 transfers.

 ### Handling Exceptions

 What (if any) output would you expect to see in the console when the code below is executed?

 ```js
 const checkForBlanks = (inputValue) => {